2024 Annual Enrollment: October 23 – November 3

 Review your benefits

-• Explore your benefit options and see what’s changing for 2024.
-Summaries of Benefits and Coverage (SBCs) for your 2024 medical plan options are available on the Forms and documents page.
+• Explore your benefit options and see what’s changing for 2025.
+Summaries of benefits and coverage for your 2025 medical plan options are available on the Forms and documents page.

-• Consider your 2024 coverage needs.
-Will your needs change in 2024?
-Has it been a while since you compared your options?
-It’s easy to compare medical plan options with the 2024 Medical Expense Estimator tool.
+• Consider your 2025 coverage needs.
+Will your needs change in 2025?
+Or are you ready to take a fresh look at your options?
+It’s easy to compare medical plan options with the 2025 Medical Expense Estimator tool.

 Prepare to enroll

 • Locate dependent information.
-Before you enroll, gather Social Security numbers and other dependent certification information for any newly added dependents.
+Before you enroll, gather Social Security numbers and other dependent certification documents for any newly added dependents.

 • Double check your beneficiaries.
-It only takes a moment.
 Make sure the right person receives your life insurance and other death benefits if the unexpected happens.
 See “Are your beneficiaries up to date?” below for instructions.

 • Confirm your address and phone number in Workday.
-Make sure your Annual Enrollment materials go to the correct address.
+Make sure your Annual Enrollment materials are sent to the correct address.

 Choose your benefits

-• Make your elections on enroll.stryker.com.
-Annual Enrollment begins on October 23 and ends on November 3, 2023, at 11:59 p.m.
+• Make your elections on enroll.stryker.com between October 28, 2024, and November 8, 2024, at 11:59 p.m.
 Central Time.
-While enrolling, double-check to make sure that your dependents are enrolled in the correct plans.
-Once you have completed your enrollment, be sure to print your confirmation statement.
+While enrolling, make sure your dependents are enrolled in the correct plans.
+Once you have completed your enrollment, be sure to print or save a copy of your confirmation statement.

 • Take action to: